falkr/iik-edu/pages/eval-TTM4502.md

 ---
 The work during the thesis project should be divided into a reasonable number of tasks (~ 5) adapted to the project.
 If not obvious, there should be a brief motivation for the subdivision into tasks.
 The task objective, technical approach and expected outcome should be specified together with start and end dates and resource utilization (working hours, lab usage, tools, etc).
 Milestones should be put at reasonably regular intervals (~ average 3rd week, at end of tasks) where specific intermediate results should be ready.
 Milestones should enable tracking of the progress of the work.
 Dependencies between tasks and if relevant external input, should be identified.
 Visual support, e.g., as a Gantt diagram, is a pre.
 Potential risks should be identified and if significant, means to deal with them should be outlined.

+### How to proceed

+It is common practice for the external evaluator and the main supervisor to first go through the report individually and afterwards discuss and agree upon the evaluation and feedback during a physical or on-line meeting.
+It can also be handled by e-mail, but it might be less efficient.

+As for filling in the form, this may be handled by both preparing comments that are merged after the coordination meeting (this is usually done by the external evaluator); alternatively, one of the parties may make a draft that is supplemented by the other.